boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 : A device managed by a provider that is connected to a CE.
 The connectivity between a CE and a PE is achieved using one or multiple Attachment Circuit.
 This document generalizes the PE definition with the introduction of Distributed PEs in {{sec-distributed}}.

 Attachment Circuit (AC):
 : The logical connection that attaches a CE to a PE.
 A CE is connected to a PE via one or multiple ACs.
 An AC is technology-specific.
 For consistency with the AC data model terminology (e.g., {{?RFC9182}}), this document assumes that an AC is configured on a “bearer”, which represents the underlying connectivity.
-Examples of ACs are VLANs (AC) configured on a physical interface (bearer) or an Overlay VXLAN EVI (AC) configured on IP underlay (bearer).
+Examples of ACs are Virtual Local Area Networks (VLANs) (AC) configured on a physical interface (bearer) or an Overlay VXLAN EVI (AC) configured on an IP underlay (bearer).

 > In order to keep the figures simple, only one AC and single-homed CEs are represented.